KrisKamweru/bbs-auto-bot/README.md

 - If it doesn't initially work (nothing appears to be happening), it's probably due to window size, a limitation of the image recognition software I'm using.
   - Easiest way to fix this would be to open the game in the emulator and make sure it's on the homepage (where you see your team, as well as the quests and brave battles buttons)
-  - Then you wanna modify findTest.py (right click the file and open using notepad)
+  - Then you wanna modify `findTest.py` (right click the file and open using notepad)
-  - Find the line that has the line: usePath = "assets\story_previous_area_button.png" and replace it with: usePath = "assets\homepage_quest_button.png"
+  - Find the line that has the line `usePath = "assets\story_previous_area_button.png` and replace it with `usePath = "assets\homepage_quest_button.png`
-  - run 'python findTest.py' and it'll start printing in the console either "not found" or some coordinates.
+  - run `python findTest.py` and it'll start printing in the console either `Not found` or some coordinates.
   - If it's the latter, you're good to go.
 If it's the former, resize the window until it starts printing coordinates, allowing a few seconds between resizes.
-Once you get coordinates, you can go back to running 'python farmbot.py' and it should work
+Once you get coordinates, you can go back to running `python farmbot.py` and it should work

-- Also note that you need to change the number in ticketLimit.txt to reflect how many tickets you want the bot to spend.
+- Also note that you need to change the number in `ticketLimit.txt` to reflect how many tickets you want the bot to spend.

 - Finally, as mentioned earlier, this is alpha software, some bugs are to be expected.
 Fortunately, bugs in this bot simply mean it will stop working.
 It cannot do erroneous clicks like accidentaly entering brave battles or spending orbs, as it does not have the functionality to do so (the biggest benefit to using image recognition, and the whole reason I chose this over coordinate and based macros that most emulators have built in)